Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-I think the the biggest pearl of wisdom, which I hope and pray that everybody like, believes in themselves is God's always got your back.
-I I've not seen a situation at all where God's like, let someone just go.
-Like every single person that I'm friends with or know has gone through so much random stuff, and God's always been there when they've given it to God.
+Biggest pearl of wisdom: God’s always got your back.
+I’ve not seen a situation where God let someone just go.
+Everyone I know has gone through random stuff, and God’s been there when they gave it to Him.

 00:33:12:11 - 00:33:33:02